FOMUBAD-BORISTA-FONDI/Scholarly-Hybrid-QA-ISWC-2024/README.md

 1. Submit the results:

     ```bash
-    Accees the Codalab platform and submit the results.
+    Access the Codalab platform and submit the results.
     ```

 ## Results